-Here, some of America’s best known chitterling brands.
+Here, some of America’s best known chitterling brands, in no particular order.

 - Uncle Lou’s Super-Clean Chitlins are from Cincinnati, Ohio.
 The brand dates from 1887, and come from a non-Southern perspective.
 Says the website, “As chitlin users know, preparing chitlins has always been a very long and tedious process.
 Typical chitlins take a very long time to clean and end up with very little usable product.
 “Uncle Lou” created a chitlin that takes very little time to prepare and cook.”

 - Chicago’s Moo & Oink sells chitterlings, all hand cleaned, which seems to be a new culinary standard.
 They sell them in pails, including five and ten pounders.
 A 4.5 pounder has all fat and membrane removed.
 Their they say that “Everybody has a favorite chitlin recipe.
 Some like them boiled, others fried — but everyone likes chitlins from Moo & Oink.”